 Have a question about my office or about therapy in general?
 You’re in the right place!Do you accept insurance?
+Do you conduct teletherapy?
 What is your cancellation policy?
 How long does therapy usually last?
+How long do sessions last?
 Does therapy really work?
 Do I need to be in a relationship to be in sex therapy?
 What therapy services do you offer?
 How do I know you’re the right therapist for me?

 I am not in-network with any insurance provider.
 I provide clients with receipts they can send to their insurance company for reimbursement.
 To determine your mental health coverage, call your insurance company to ask about “out of network reimbursement rates for psychotherapy.”